Bring Solar to the Shelterless - Mary Isaak Center

 COTS provides life-saving shelter and transformative programs to families, children and adults in Sonoma County, California.
 The organization provides 322 beds of emergency shelter, both transitional and permanent housing, and serves 120 hot meals per day.
 All of these services take a lot of energy to keep running.

-UPDATE!
 In November 2016 we completed the first phase of the project by installing a 19.5 kW solar energy system on their headquarters, the Mary Isaak Center.
 See project photos here.
-We're now working to complete the second phase, an 8 kW solar array for one of the homes dedicated to COTS' Veterans Housing Program.
+For Summer Solstice 2017, we completed the second phase, an 8 kW solar array for one of the homes dedicated to COTS' Veterans Housing Program.

 Project Details: We will help COTS install a 19.5 kW solar energy system on the Mary Isaak Center (their main facility) and an 8 kW solar energy system for one of their permanent supportive homes for veterans in Petaluma, California.